 What are the consequences of a misdirected email?

 In some circumstances, misdirected emails can simply be inefficient and embarrassing.
-When an email and/or attachment doesn’t contain any sensitive data, then the person just needs to be made aware, apologise, and resend their email to the correct recipient.
+When an email and/or attachment doesn’t contain any sensitive data, then the person just needs to be made aware, apologize, and resend their email to the correct recipient.

 However, most employees will use email at some time or another to share sensitive information.
-This could be client data, service users’ personal data, or even project IP that’s private to their organisation/authorised third parties.
+This could be client data, service users’ personal data, or even project IP that’s private to their organization/authorized third parties.
 Where data of this kind is sent in a misdirected email, the outcome is typically more severe.

 How can you prevent misdirected emails?